Assets of Intergenerational Significance conservation action plans consultation

 Consultation on draft plans

-Currently, there are 39 conservation action plans available for public comment.
+Currently, there are no conservation action plans available for public comment.

 After consultation, we consider all public feedback and make any required amendments before the conservation action plans are approved and adopted.

-Once the conservation action plans are adopted, they will be published on the Assets of Intergenerational Significance web page.
+Once the conservation action plans are adopted, they are published on the Assets of Intergenerational Significance web page.